fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 1. Attester starts provisioning by sending its EK certificate chain.
 2. Platform Owner verifies certificate chain and sends EK object ID in response.
 3. Attester generates and sends AIK together with EK object ID.
-4. Attester responds with AIK challenge and AIK object ID.
-Platform Owner verifies the results of Credential Activation.
+4. Platform Owner responds with AIK challenge and AIK object ID.
+5. Attester performs Credential Activation using the provided challenge and sends results to Platform Owner with EK object ID and AIK object ID.
+6. Platform Owner verifies the results of Credential Activation.
 If verification is successful, AIK is marked as trusted, and the Platform Owner creates Provisioning Context and sends its ID (PC ID) to the client.
-5. Attester signs and sends its metadata to the Fobnail Token, together with PC ID.
+7. Attester signs and sends its metadata to the Fobnail Token, together with PC ID.
 Platform Owner verifies metadata signature against AIK bound to specified Provisioning Context.
-6. **TBD**
+8. Platform Owner verifies metadata and returns status.
+Metadata is bound to the specified Provisioning Context.
+9. Attester sends RIMs.
+10. Platform Owner verifies RIMs and returns status.
+RIMs are bound to the Provisioning Context.
+11. At this point, additional calls may be issued to send more data.
+This feature is left for future provisioning extensions.
+12. Attester finalizes platform provisioning by sending a special request.
+13. Platform Owner verifies all the data bound to the Provisioning Context (AIK and RIMs currently)
+14. Platform Owner sends its certificate chain to Fobnail Token.
+15. Fobnail Token verifies certificate chain and returns Provisioning Context ID.
+16. Platform Owner signs the Platform metadata with private matching the leaf certificate (sent as part of the chain in the previous step) and sends signed Platform metadata to Fobnail Token.
+17. Fobnail Token verifies metadata signature and sends status.
+18. Platform Owner sends signed RIMs to Fobnail Token.
+19. Fobnail Token verifies RIMs signature and responds with status.
+20. Platform Owner sends (signed) policy to Fobnail Token.
+21. Fobnail Token verifies policy and responds with status.
+22. At this point Platform Owner may issue additional calls to send more data.
+    This feature is left for future provisioning extensions.
+23. Platform Owner completes provisioning by sending a special request.
+24. Fobnail verifies all the data bound to the Provisioning Context (AIK and RIMs currently), saves it to flash, and sends status.
+25. Platform Owner sends the final status to the provisioned Platform.
+26. Platform is provisioned now.

+Remote attestation doesn't differ in anything from the Attester's point of view, and the protocol is exactly the safe as if Attester has spoken directly to the Fobnail Token.

 ## Platform attestation